Estafet-LTD/jaegercamel-demo1/README.md

 See jaegercamel-demo2 for the other microservice

 Because the objective of this project is to demonstrate traceability using opentracing, the algorithm used here is highly inefficient

 ---

+The two main classes related to OpenTracing are com.estafet.camelboot.Application and com.estafet.camelboot.ValidateService

+_Application_ shows a simple initialization using environment variables

+_ValidateService_ shows how to manually create a Span

+---
 This project expects the following Environment variables